drycc/registry-proxy/README.md

 # About

 registry-proxy is a proxy deployed on every Kubernetes worker node, proxying all requests to the Drycc Workflow [registry][registry].
-This allows the worker nodes' Docker daemons to communicate to the registry over localhost, bypassing the need for adding the `--insecure-registry` flag to the daemons.
+This allows the worker nodes daemons to communicate to the registry over localhost, bypassing the need for adding the `--insecure-registry` flag to the daemons.

 # Development